 Hazleton Distracted Driving Accident FAQs

-All forms of distraction are dangerous, but only some specific types of distracted driving are illegal in Pennsylvania.
-In Pennsylvania, drivers are prohibited from reading, writing, or sending text-based communication using an interactive wireless communication device.
+Drivers are prohibited from reading, writing, or sending text-based communication using an interactive wireless communication device.
 The penalty for texting and driving is a fine of $50.00.
-If texting and driving results in the injury or death of another person, the consequences are much more serious.
+The consequences are much more serious if texting and driving result in the injury or death of another person.

 Daniel’s Law states that a driver found guilty of causing serious bodily injury while texting will face a 2-year jail sentence, and a driver found guilty of causing fatal injuries while texting will face 5 years.